Assignment SQL

 Assignment SQLs tell Eppo where to find a log of every time a subject (e.g., user) was enrolled into an experiment, the name of that experiment, and the variant that was assigned.
 Assignment SQLs can point to either logs from Eppo's SDK or from existing internal or third party randomization tools.
 You can also create multiple assignment sources if you use a combination of assignment methods.

-Assignment SQLS can also include any properties by which you want to split results.
+Assignment SQLs can also include properties to use to filter or split results.

 SELECT